-If you’re looking for mesmerising views of an unspoilt coastline, then The Seven Sisters Cliffs in East Sussex England are for you.
-For simply a picnic spot, an invigorating walk or some fun on the beach, then The Seven Sisters has it all.
+If you’re looking for mesmerising views of unspoilt coastline, then the Seven Sisters Cliffs in East Sussex England are for you.
+For simply a picnic spot, an invigorating walk or some fun on the beach, then the Seven Sisters has it all.
 The Seven Sisters gets its name from the seven chalk cliffs that make up the stretch of coastline and provide stunning views of undulating pure white cliffs and mesmerising turquoise waters below.

-Whether you’re looking for a new walking challenge, stunning photographs or just some time in nature, then The Seven Sisters is a must-visit location in the south of England and it’s one of the best day trips from London.
+Whether you’re looking for a new walking challenge, stunning photographs or just some time in nature, then the Seven Sisters cliffs is a must-visit location in the south of England and it’s one of the best day trips from London.

-Seven Sisters – What You Need To Know
+Seven Sisters Cliffs – What You Need To Know